mosip/documentation/docs/end-user-guide/login-with-password/README.md

 {% hint style="success" %}
 **Prerequisites:**\

-The resident is registered with a username and password using eSignet's signup portal.
-In the below demo application we using resident's phone number as username.
+The resident is registered with a username and password using eSignet's Signup portal.
+In the below demo application, we are using resident's phone number as username.

-Below diagram depicts how eSignet signup portal is setup with MOSIP registry and IDA system.
+Below diagram depicts how eSignet Signup portal is setup with MOSIP registry and IDA system.

 ![](\_images/signup-component.png)
 {% endhint %}